cg-zhou/holiday-calendar/CONTRIBUTING.md

 ## Code Style
 - Use 2 spaces for indentation in JSON files
-- Sort holidays by date
+- Sort dates by date
 - Follow existing naming conventions

 ## Data Validation